selimslab/selimslab.github.io/_posts/2022-4-12-entrepreneurship.md

 ## The user

+You are not your user

+Don't confuse yourself with your customer

+---

 Who are the most passionate buyers -> Go meet them

+> 20% of customers 80% of revenue

 What do they need -> user interview -> what to ask? -> a story about a recent and specific experience